The most common question I'm asked is: “How do you find all those owls?”

 Habitats vary drastically from species to species.
 For example, barred owls prefer dense forests near water sources.
 Short-eared owls, on the other hand, prefer open grasslands.
 Research the habitats in your area and find out what owl species are most likely to call them home.

-When small birds discover an owl, a potential predator, they defend their territory by harassing it.
-Listen for frequent, aggressive chirping and watch for dive-bombing behavior.
+When small birds discover an owl, a potential predator, they harass it.
+Listen for frequent, aggressive chirping and watch for dive-bombing behaviour.

 eBird is a popular online database where users record the species of birds they see and hear, along with their locations.
 I frequently check eBird to learn where people are finding owls in my area.

 Finding owls is often a social undertaking.
 There are several owl species I would have never found if I didn’t talk to local birders and bird photographers.
 In my experience, striking up a conversation with a birder behind a spotting scope or a photographer behind a large lens usually leads to useful owl location tips.